 - Has the power to remove Board Directors at Large if it feels they are not acting in the interests of the broader membership.

 - Marks the first time ever that a governing body of Doctors of BC will have an equal number of Specialists and GPs.

-In spring 2017, members will receive a call for nominations for the following positions:
+In early May, members will receive a call for nominations for the following positions:

 - Elected Delegates to the Association’s new Representative Assembly